 Upon becoming a Section 16 officer, an executive has five years to satisfy a new or increased retention multiple, pro-rated 20 percent each year.
 The multiple for each of the named executive officers is provided in the following table.
-Each named executive officer satisfies the ownership guidelines applicable to him.
+Each named executive officer satisfied the ownership guidelines applicable to him in 2010.

 Multiple of Base Pay and Target

-Non-

-Named Executive Officer Equity Incentive Bonus
+Named Executive Officer Non-Equity Incentive Bonus (2010)

 Peter D. Kinnear 5.0

+John T. Gremp 4.5

 William H. Schumann, III 4.5

-John T. Gremp 4.5
+Robert L. Potter 4.0

 Tore Halvorsen 4.0

-Robert L. Potter 4.0

-In 2006, our Compensation Committee adopted additional stock retention guidelines requiring our officers to retain, for a period of at least one year after vesting date, at least one-half of the net after-tax shares for restricted stock and stock option awards vesting after January 1, 2007.
+Additional stock retention guidelines adopted by our Compensation Committee require our executive officers to retain, for a period of at least one year after vesting date, at least one-half of the net after-tax shares for restricted stock and stock option awards vesting after January 1, 2007.
 The purpose of this additional policy is to impose a holding period during which our executives must retain ownership of a significant portion of vested equity compensation awards.
 We believe that the combination of the stock ownership guidelines and the stock retention rules focus our executives on our long-term value by aligning their interests with the long-term interest of other stockholders.

-Compliance with these guidelines is evaluated in February of each year.
-As of March 1, 2010, all officers met their ownership requirements.
+Compliance with these guidelines is evaluated based on ownership as of February 28, 2011.
+All executive officers met their ownership requirements.